-Consuming nutrients immediately after a sweat session replenishes the body — and, in part, prepares it for future workouts.
-This is just one reason why having a recovery drink can be supportive to your training.
+Consuming nutrients immediately after a sweat session replenishes the body—and, in part, prepares it for future workouts.
+This is just one reason why having a recovery drink can support your training.

-Refueling with nutritious foods and beverages after sweating out key electrolytes enables the body “to experience a boost in muscle growth and strength, while also reducing the risk of delayed onset muscle soreness,” Miller explained.
+Refuelling with nutritious foods and beverages after sweating out key electrolytes enables the body "to experience a boost in muscle growth and strength, while also reducing the risk of delayed onset muscle soreness", Miller explained.

-Before sharing the top recovery drink from experts, here’s some important information to consider about fueling in general.
+Before sharing the top recovery drink from experts, here's some important information to consider about fuelling in general.

 How Soon Should You Refuel Post-Workout?